kennethcollins138/Machine-Learning-Interview-Prep/README.md

 ## Resources
 - [Mathematics for Machine Learning Textbook](https://mml-book.github.io)
+- [Super Data Science](https://www.superdatascience.com) A lot of great resources from here!
 - Github Copilot for a lot of method examples and creating better explanations of my own personal understanding.
 - Utilized notes from past courses
 - Youtube!
 Will put a lot of links spaced throughout the notebooks, heavily relied on these channels to connect topics